thephpleague/period/api/modifying.md

 <p class="message-notice">Added to <code>Period</code> in version 2.5</p>

 This methods split a given `Period` object in smaller `Period` objects according to the given `$interval`.
-All returned period must be contained or abutted to the provided `Period` object.
+All returned objects must be contained or abutted to the parent `Period` object.

-- The first returned `Period` will always share the same starting datepoint date with the provided `Period` object.
+- The first returned `Period` will always share the same starting datepoint with the parent object.
-- The last returned `Period` will always share the same ending datepoint date with the provided `Period` object.
+- The last returned `Period` will always share the same ending datepoint with the parent object.
+- The last returned `Period` will have a duration equal or lesser than the submitted interval.
-- If the `$interval` is greater than the period interval the method will return an array with a single `Period` equals to the provided `Period`.
+- If `$interval` is greater than the parent `Period` interval, the method will return an array with a single `Period` whose datepoints equals those of the parent `Period`.

 ~~~php
 use League\Period\Period;